What is it?

-Both teachers have studied these topics at university level and exam for both papers.
+Our history teachers have studied these topics at university level and have examined for both A both Level papers.

 Field trips, projects and employability opportunities

-L6 have the opportunity to visit Rome and London.
-U6 have the opportunity to visit Berlin and Krakow.
+The Lower Sixth have the opportunity to visit Rome and London.
+The Upper Sixth have the opportunity to visit Berlin and Krakow.
 We also invite guest speakers to college who give lectures on aspects on the course.

 Where does it lead?

 History students go on to study a wide variety of university courses.
 History prepares students very well for university as it teaches the skills of analysis, evaluation and effective written and verbal communication.
 Students follow careers in areas such as law, journalism, teaching and management.
-Last year four of our students were successful in gaining places to study History at Cambridge, Oxford and Yale.
-This year we were delighted that another of our students will go on to study History at Oxford.
+In recent years a number of our students have been successful in gaining places at Oxbridge to study history.

 None specific – textbooks are made available in lessons.